Netflix/metaflow-service/services/ui_backend_service/README.md

 - `MF_UI_METADATA_PORT` [defaults to 8083]
 - `MF_UI_METADATA_HOST` [defaults to 0.0.0.0]

+Running the service without Docker (from project root):

+> ```sh
+> $ pip3 install -r services/ui_backend_service/requirements.txt
+> $ python3 -m services.ui_backend_service.ui_server
+> ```
+### Hosting the Frontend UI

+This service provides the UI Backend.
+There are two options for hosting the UI Frontend assets from [Metaflow-ui](url-to-be-added)

+#### Separately hosting frontend assets

+For hosting the frontend assets for a production environment, refer to the documentation of your chosen host on how to serve static assets.

+If you require the UI for local development, refer to [Metaflow-ui/README.md](url-to-be-added) on how to host the UI locally.

+#### Serve frontend assets through the backend instance

 Enable built-in UI bundle serving (assumes assets are located inside `ui/` folder):

 - `UI_ENABLED` [defaults to 0]